Who is a Choreographer?

 Que.
 How many years does it take to become a choreographer?Ans.

-Most choreographers have 4-6 years work experience and over two years job training.
+Most choreographers have four-six years of work experience and over two years of job training.

 Que.
 Is it too late to become a dancer?Ans.